 Is Eastern Europe a new offshore software development paradise?

-Software Development in Eastern Europe: Locations
+IT Outsourcing in Eastern Europe: Locations

 Offshore Software Development in Eastern Europe: Benefits

 So why is Eastern Europe so attractive for outsourcing, offshoring, and nearshoring?
 Here are some advantages:

 - Excellent skills at a reasonable price.
 East European developers charge almost twice as much as their counterparts in India or the Philippines.
 However, their hourly rates are still significantly lower than those of US developers.
 At the same time, the quality of IT services that Eastern European software developers deliver is nearly identical to that of their USA counterparts.